Stafeeva/mern-posts-geo/README.md

 *Note that we don't have connected user so this test is more to see how you implement the logic*

 Good luck :)

+### 4 - Filter the posts

+Add a filtering component which can sort posts by relevance.

+The filter allows the user to enter
+ - simple text
+ - a location (point) and a radius

+Determine how to score the results by proximity and text matching.

+The posts are returned in order of relevance, according to the score of each result.

+Use mongoose for the aggregation.

+_Notes: For evaluation, we will mainly focus on the code structure and readability, the separation of responsibilities in the methods/components, and the visual consistency._